BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image74.jpeg)![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image75.jpeg)

-*Óin is a wily old Dwarf, his beard having gone grey with age and his hearing not being what it once was. Óin, along with his brother Glóin, joined the company of Thorin Oakenshield out of loyalty to their distant cousin. Óin's skills lie in his knowledge of plants and herbs for the purpose of healing.
+*Ã“in is a wily old Dwarf, his beard having gone grey with age and his hearing not being what it once was. Ã“in, along with his brother GlÃ³in, joined the company of Thorin Oakenshield out of loyalty to their distant cousin. Ã“in's skills lie in his knowledge of plants and herbs for the purpose of healing.
 He also claims to be able to read the portents, although the other members of the company are dubious of this.*

-*Although he was reluctant to leave behind his wife and son, Glóin shows his commitment to Thorin's cause, pledging his services and investment into his quest.
-Glóin is a formidable warrior, exceptionally skilled with his trusted axe.
+*Although he was reluctant to leave behind his wife and son, GlÃ³in shows his commitment to Thorin's cause, pledging his services and investment into his quest.
+GlÃ³in is a formidable warrior, exceptionally skilled with his trusted axe.
 He is a veteran of many wars and has proven himself to be a valuable ally, one who many would consider themselves lucky to fight alongside.*

 DAWC